The best “entrepreneur” I know has never owned a company.

 How do you become an intrapreneur?

-Start by looking at problems and opportunities within the business you work for.
+Entrepreneurs and intrapreneurs both look to solve problems.
+As an intrapreneur, start by looking at problems and opportunities within the business you work for.
 If there’s an organization you feel called to work at, you can also look for what’s missing in the company and find a way to join them.

 Ask yourself questions like: